shipmunkdev/bobax/README.md

 Requires `yarn storybook` instance to be running before running this command.
 Launches Storybook Test Runner, an isolated development environment for testing UI components.

+## `For Backend server`
+Require uvicorn locally before running this command.
+Runs pip install uvicorn if you do not have uvicorn already.

+Please cd into backend folder
+Runs uvicorn main:app --reload

 ## Project Structure

 The project has the following directory structure: